pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 Giving each mutator thread its own young generation may pave the way to integrating a custom allocator in a [heap-partitioned][26] design, which will be discussed later.

+Currently, two words are written to the journal for every entry.
+The second word is the vtable, which is unnecessary overhead.
+The vtable could be added to an object header, making journal entries only one word.

 #### A QoS Approach